-In engines with wet sump, the lubricating oil may be filled into the engine, using a hose or an oil can, through the crankcase cover or through the separator pipe.
+In engines with wet sump, the lubricating oil may be filled into the engine, using a hose or an oil can, through the dedicated lubricating oil filling connection (215).
+Alternatively, through the crankcase cover or through the separator pipe.
 The system should be arranged so that it is possible to measure the filled oil volume.